 This course offers an introduction to the humanitarian needs and socio-political contexts of the ongoing global refugee crisis specifically as that crisis continues to unfold across the Middle East and North African region.
 It takes as its foundation the need to view this region, its geopolitics, and its patterns of human migration, within an historical context of colonial, post-/ neocolonial global relations.
 So too do we look at the relationships between this past and present and the interweaving story of the emergence of a "humanitarian ethic" expressed via the creation of a range of multilateral agencies and organizations from the Red Cross, League of Nations, the UN, and the World Health Organization.
-In addition to serving as an introductory course on health, human rights, and humanitarian medicine offered as part of the Medicine & Society minor, the course will also be required of those students wishing to participate in our service learning trip to Jordan in summer 2021.
+In addition to serving as an introductory course on health, human rights, and humanitarian medicine offered as part of the Medicine & Society and Global Engagement & Research minors, the course is required of students participating in the Jordan service learning program.